-The ROCCS come in a single 5.75” inch headlamp design.
+The ROCCS comes in a single 5.75” inch headlamp design.

-Inside there are two bright LEDs arranges in a vertical angel eyes style.
+Inside there are two bright LEDs arranged in a vertical angel eyes style.

-This headlamp has a wide compatibility with a lot of different bikes out there.
+This headlamp has wide compatibility with a lot of different bikes out there.

 There is even a 7” inch option available for bikes that don’t support smaller headlamps.